Messerschmitt Bf 109 variants: Bf 109 Turbolader

+The Bf 109TL (Turbolader, "turbocharger") was first proposed on 22 January 1943 at an RLM conference; at the time only three prototypes of the Me 262 had been completed.
+The Bf 109TL would be a backup if the Me 262 did not come to production or as a second fighter to operate alongside the Me 262.

+In order to reduce development time, various components from previous aircraft were to be used.
+The fuselage was to come from the Bf 109H/BV 155B high-altitude fighter (with a new nose and tail section), the wing was from the Me 409 project and the tricycle undercarriage came from the Me 309.
+The powerplant would be the same Junkers Jumo 004B-1 turbojet (900 kgf thrust) or BMW 003A (800 kgf).

+The basic armament was to be two 20 mm MG 151/20 cannons (with 120 rpg) and two MK 103 cannons mounted in the nose.
+An additional proposal was two 30 mm (1.18 in) MK 108 cannons to be installed in the wing roots.
+The pilot cockpit used in the prototypes was the same as utilized in the Bf 109E/G types.

+The performance was estimated to be possibly better than the Me 262 due to the Bf 109TL's narrower fuselage, a product of the design for a high-speed high-altitude fighter.
+The Bf 109TL received intensive research.
+By March 1943, it was decided that many other modifications to components would be needed and the project was abandoned in order to concentrate on the Me 262 project.

+Bf 109 X (radial engine)

 After the success of the demonstration at the meeting of Zürich in 1937, Udet was receptive to the idea of developing an export version of the Bf 109 but with a different engine than the DB 601.
 The engine chosen was the Pratt & Whitney R-1830 of 1200 hp.
 The Messerschmitt company received a contract from RLM/LC on 13 June 1938 to fit the P&W Twin Wasp on the Bf 109 V21 (21st prototype) Werknummer 1770 (D-IFKQ).
 Even the maiden flight date is not known; it is established that Hermann Wurster flew it at Augsburg on 17 August 1939.
 In September 1940 it was part of the DVL (Deutsche Versuchsanstalt für Luftfahrt) at Brauschweig-Völkenrode with the Stammkennzeichen code KB+II.
 Its end is not known.

 As the BMW 801 radial engine became available, a Bf 109F, Werknummer 5608, callsign D-ITXP was converted with a BMW 801 A-0.
 This aircraft became a prototype for the Bf 109X.
 The fuselage had a wider cross-section, and a new canopy was fitted.
 The wing tips were akin to that of the Bf 109E.
 The prototype was first flown by Flugkapitän Fritz Wendel on 2 September 1940, and the test flights continued despite troubles with the BMW 801A powerplant.
 Development was stopped in early 1942.